Misterio77/drupal-12factor/README.md

 As mentioned, you can use `nix develop .` to get a development shell with everything you need.
 This method uses the local files for developing, as usual.

-### Building
+### Building and running

 You can build the site with `nix build .`.
 The output will be an immutable directory (containing `web` and `vendor`) linked at `result`.

-### Scripts/apps

-You can quickly serve the website (with `php -S` and `webfs`) using `nix run .#serve` (or just `nix run .`).
-It will be accessible on `localhost:8080`.
+The output also contains the `bin/serve`, but this version has a few cool tricks.

-It is similar to `./serve.sh`, but already provides the dependencies (no need to install anything nor enter the shell) and uses the website as it is built by nix (for example, you don't need to `composer install` first).
+It provides the full dependencies (no need to install anything nor enter the dev shell) and, as it is located inside it, uses the _fully built_ package (that is, you don't need to `composer install` first).
+You can run it more conveniently by using `nix run .`.

 To run drush, use `nix run .#drush`.
-Same as above, it acts on the nix build output.
+Same as above, it acts on the built website artifact.

-Both of these have a slight difference to local development (be it with the shell or when stuff is manually installed) that they act on the same output that is produced by `nix build`; that means, for example, that you don't need to `composer install` first, or even have php or webfs available.
-Awesome!

-Both of these and use `$(pwd)/data` as the default data storage, this can be overwritten with `DRUPAL_DATA_PATH`.

-### Flake ref

-All of these commands take a nix flake reference, that is, a directory or repository that contains a `flake.nix`.
-In the examples we use `.` to refer to the current directory, but you can run all of them without even cloning the repo by using `github:misterio77/drupal-12factor` as ref instead.
-For example:
+You actually don't even need the repository cloned to build and run with nix!
+Try replacing the `.` argument with `github:misterio77/drupal-12factor`.
+For
+example:

 ```
 nix run github:misterio77/drupal-12factor#serve
 ```